 Another difference between the Billion 8800NL and the 7800DXL is the number of gigabit Ethernet ports.
 The 7800DXL incorporates four gigabit Ethernet ports.
 In contrast, the 8800NL only has one gigabit Ethernet port.
 Whether or not you are bothered by this difference is down to whether you are operating a gigabit Ethernet network.
 In our office, we plugged the Billion 8800NL into a Cisco gigabit router so we would not be interested in the routing capability of the device.
 So, if you want to support a Gigabit network, you would need to opt for the Billion 7800DXL, use/buy a separate gigabit router (just using the 8800NL as a modem) or buy an affordable gigabit Ethernet switch (which is the cheapest option).
 The more expensive Billion 8800AXL supports gigabit Ethernet on all ports.

 All in all, we have been very excited by the Billion BiPAC 8800NL.
 We suspect that many conventional broadband users will be enticed by a compelling mix of affordable pricing, target SNR margin adjustment capability and VDSL2 future proofing.
 Additionally, we think that the 8800NL will find a home in many fibre broadband households as a cost-effective upgrade for users requiring line statistics.
 If you are looking for 5 GHz WiFi support and gigabit Ethernet on all ports, you may prefer to purchase the new Billion 8800AXL.

-New!
-The 8800NL has been updated to the 8800NL V2, which incorporates external antennas to improve wireless range over the original 8800NL.
+Update: The 8800NL has been updated to the 8800NL V2, which incorporates external antennas to improve wireless range over the original 8800NL.